bobbui/order-management/README.md

 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/Add_New_Drink_Size.png "After add new drink size")

 ###2)	How would you change the model to add hot/cold options?
-Add hot/cold will require adding new property in drink model.
-On frontend we also need add a new input such as radio button group for user to select hot/cold option.
+Add hot/cold will require adding a new property in drink model.
+On the frontend, we also need to add a new input such as radio button group for users to select the hot/cold option.

 ###3)	 (optional) How would you change the model to support adding condiments to drinks (perl, grass jelly,...)
-Condiment can be added separate as a new order item with separated price
+We can follow either of two below ways to support condiments:
+-  First method:  We will treat condiments just like properties of drink same as adding hot/cold options.
+This way is simple to implement but may create a large number of drinks result from combinations of multiple drinks and multiple  condiments.
+- Second method: we will treat condiment as separate items that have their own price.
+They will be ordered separately from drinks.
+Order total amount will be the sum of drink amount and condiments amount.
+This method requires considerable effort on front-end side but will eliminate the complexity of management of a large number of drinks like the first method.